 Ms. Owen has produced concerts in collaboration with renowned artists such as soprano Aprile Milo, tenor James Valenti, actor Alec Baldwin, Saturday Night Live saxophonist Alex Foster, cellist Nathaniel Rosen, NY Philharmonic principal harpist Nancy Allen, NYP principal flute Robert Langevin, sopranos Katherine Whyte and Amy Shoremount-Obra; dancers from Alvin Ailey, Martha Graham, Harlem School of the Arts; young soloists from Mannes School of Music and Manhattan School of Music.

-Recently, Ms. Owen has opened her music studio in midtown Manhattan OWEN MUSIC ACADEMY, where she teaches piano, voice, cello, guitar, violin and viola (in person and online instruction, all levels and ages).
+Ms. Owen is on the faculty of Ave Maria University in Florida.
+She also provides private instruction in piano, voice, cello, guitar, violin and viola (in person and online instruction, all levels and ages).

 In 2019, the CNY had a Fundraiser Concert at Mr. R. Levinson’s residence on Upper East Side in New York City, where Ms. Owen presented eclectic array of pop, opera, Broadway songs.
 The concert was in collaboration with a world renowned saxophonist, SNL’s solo sax player, Alex Foster.
 The excerpts of this performance can be viewed online:

 15min. version https://www.youtube.com/watch?v=zTcnQBB9ZOA&t=1s